fl101/awardfares-blog/_posts/2023-10-18-prices-and-mixed-cabins.md

 Ultimately, the pricing structure depends on the airline and program, but there are several reasons why booking a mixed-class award flights make sense.
 Sometimes it might be cheaper (and you save points/miles on short-haul segments where premium cabins are not worth it), and other times it's linked to availability.

-In this new AwardFares release, we represent Mixed Cabin by the fill inside each pill.
-For example, if the trip is 50% mixed (1 flight in economy + 1 flight in Business Class), then the pill is half filled.
+In this new AwardFares release, we represent Mixed Cabin by the fill inside each pill (based on flight time).
+For example, if the trip is 50% mixed, then the pill will be half filled, and it means that half of the travel time will be in one cabin, and the rest in a different one.

 <img src="../assets/img/prices-and-mixed-cabins/af-home-pricing.webp" alt="AwardFares Mixed-cabin award flights search." />